Get all the details and dimensions on how I built this mitre saw station. It’s an easy DIY weekend project.

 And next time I’ll get the gray wheels instead of the black rubber ones, as they leave skid marks on the floor that are not easily removed.

-NOTE: The only time I created those marks was while I had the wheels locked during the build.
+NOTE: I thought the only time I created those marks was while I had the wheels locked during the build.
+But anytime the wheel spins to go a different direction, it leaves a skid mark too.

 Attach the Top